 Hazardous, or special waste, is generally described as waste containing hazardous substances in such a quantity that it is liable to cause death, injury or impairment to a living being, pollution of waters or an unacceptable impact on the environment if handled, treated or disposed of incorrectly.

 We offer free disposal of asbestos (cement bonded only) and other solid items which are known to contain asbestos, eg Marley floor tiles, old toilet cisterns.
 We will only accept asbestos generated as a result of DIY work undertaken by you at your own home.
 Restrictions on quantity apply.

 Asbestos disposal is only allowed at our Armthorpe site by pre-booked appointment made through the council.

 Paints can contain hazardous chemicals which must not be poured down the drain.
 For what to do with your paint, please read the following:

-- in order to comply with Environment Agency guidelines all water-based liquid paint must be made solid by adding sand, soil or sawdust and left to air-dry to solidify it before being disposed of at a Household Waste Recycling Centre.
+- in order to comply with Environment Agency guidelines all water-based liquid paint must be made solid by adding sand, soil, sawdust or cat litter and left to air-dry to solidify it before being disposed of at a Household Waste Recycling Centre.

 - as paint is a difficult waste stream to dispose of, residents are advised to seek to minimise waste paint by following ‘coverage guidance’ when buying paint and ensuring it is stored in the correct conditions.